Risk Quantification in Stochastic Simulation under Input Uncertainty: Introduction and Motivation

 Some of the aforementioned works aim at providing inferences on the mean response at the true but unknown input parameter, often through point estimation and confidence interval (CI) construction.
 Some others focus on obtaining an empirical distribution of mean response, and providing a more complete picture of all possible scenarios of mean response under input uncertainty.
 However, to the best of our knowledge, rigorous quantification of extreme scenarios of mean response in all possible input models is still lacking.
-Such quantification could provide inferences on system sensitivity or robustness to input uncertainty, and thus would be critical for control of the system.
+Such quantification could provide inferences on system sensitivity or robustness to input uncertainty, and thus would be critical for control of the system especially when the decisions being made are irrevocable.

-For example, consider the system of a typical hospital emergency room (ER).
-When the administrators of ER determine the number of on-call doctors, one of the main system responses that needs to be monitored is the average patient waiting time.
-It is critical to assess and control the risk of extreme mean response scenarios, i.e., the risk of large average patient waiting times, in all possible input models, since this might lead to delayed treatment of patients and serious consequences in life-threatening situations.
+For example, consider the system of a call center.
+There is often a service-level agreement in which there are penalties based on whether the fraction of calls answered within a certain time period exceeds a threshold.
+After the number of operators being determined, we can hardly change this decision and ask more operators to work temporarily.
+In this situation, it is critical to assess and control the risk of low fraction of calls answered, in all possible input models, since this might lead to penalties which will affect the reputation of the company.

 For another example, consider a large-scale power system.
 It is usually too expensive or risky to conduct real experiments on the system operation, and therefore, stochastic simulation is often used to study the economics, reliability, and emission variable effects of power systems operating in a market environment (\cite{degeilhstochastic}).
 In a typical power system simulation experiment, the inputs may include the resource parameters, the loading (market demand) parameters, etc., which all exhibit variability and uncertainty.
 The risk quantification and management of system performance under input uncertainty is of great importance because extreme scenarios of mean response (e.g., high mean power loads during peak time) might cause a part or whole breakdown of the power system and lead to disastrous outcomes.